 Sempra Energy Foundation (the Foundation) was established in October 2007.
 The Foundation is a nonprofit public benefit corporation organized under California Public Benefit Corporation Law and is based in San Diego, California, USA.
-The purpose of the Foundation is to provide support through community-based grant making to advance causes, encourage collaboration and support the personal engagement and involvement of employees of the Sempra Energy family of companies.
-The Foundation provides funding to public charities that benefit communities, especially at a grassroots level, in the areas of environment, education and disaster response and safety.
+The purpose of the Foundation is to provide support through community-based grant making to advance causes, encourage collaboration and support the personal engagement and involvement of employees of the Sempra Energy family of companies by matching their contributions of time and money to qualifying charities.
 On occasion, and as a response to regional needs assessments, grants are made through community-based initiatives that target a particular focus area and/or geographic region.